sahilgharte/React_Practice_1/Readme.md

     3. Called api using fetch using useEffect.
     4. Added Loader when no data received from api.
     5. Added custom shimmer effect for better user expierence.
+    6. Understood deeply the useState and how it works (const ..).